Tag Archives: academic

 That was me a hundred years ago.
 Strong.
 Perky.
 Ageless.

-If I did it then — perhaps, just maybe — I can do it again, in whatever I set out my mind to do.
+If I did it then, perhaps, just maybe, I can do it again, in whatever I set out to do with my mind.

 (excerpt from Running in Heels – A Memoir of Grit and Grace works in progress)